simon jones - testimonial

 If you have thoughtful, listening and student-centred leadership, not much will go wrong.

-Change is rarely effected by restructuring the executive of an institution.
-It can only arise and persist by leadership engaging with and articulating the beliefs students and staff have.
-Often this returns to a re-statement of the original rationale for the institution and its systematic embedding in policy and practice.
+Change is rarely effected solely by restructuring the executive of an institution.
+It is best done by leadership re-articulating the beliefs students and staff have.
+Often this returns to a re-statement of the original rationale for the institution and its systematic embedding in new policies and practices.